bandprotocol/vrf-and-bridge-contracts/contracts/bridge/README.md

 ### updateValidatorPowers

 Update validator powers by `VALIDATORS_UPDATER_ROLE`.
-This function receive array of struct `validatorWithPower` and then update storages `validatorPowers` and `totalVotingPower`.
+This function receives an array of struct `validatorWithPower` and then updates storages `validatorPowers`` and `totalVotingPower`.
 The encoded format of the array of struct `validatorWithPower` can be used instead in case the platform does not support the use of the complex type parameters.

 **params**